ome/omero-install/linux/README.md

 Documentation generation
 ========================
-To generate a walkthrough file corresponding to a given OS, run the `autogenerate.sh` script, the OS is specified as a paramater e.g.
+To generate a walkthrough file corresponding to a given OS, run the `autogenerate.sh` script, the OS is specified as a parameter e.g.

 	OS=ubuntu1604 bash autogenerate.sh